rbowsley/lamplighthelp/source/9-1-0_Opening_a_new_linked_case.markdown

 **Through the '{{Linked Case}} View' Tab**

-Open this tab in a profile and scroll down to the bottom of this tab.
+- Open this tab in the profile.
+- Scroll down to the bottom.
 There is a section called 'Create a new {{linked case}}'.

 ![Opening a {{Linked Case}} in the Profile Tab](9.1.0a.png)

-**While Linking a Record to the {{Case}}**
+**While Linking a Record to the {{Linked Case}}**

-It is also possible to open a new {{linked case}} when you are adding records to it:
-- Using the context menu from a view of {{work}} or other records, you can choose the 'Link to {{linked case}}' option.
+- Using the context menu from a view of {{work}} or another record, choose the 'Link to {{linked case}}' option.
 (If you do not see this option it is because it is not enabled in your system.
 Your System Administrator will be able to change this if required - see [16.12.4 Global Settings: Data Display Options](/help/index/p/16.12.4).)
 - This opens a new pop-up box.

 ![Opening a {{Linked Case}} through the Context Menu](9.1.0b.png)